ajrgodfrey/ActionBook/01-Introduction.Rmd

 printing the image to a tactile embosser, or who need the extra text to support any tactile images they do create.

-At present this is limited to only a few graph types found in base R functionality.
+For many years, this was limited to only a few graph types found in base R functionality.
 An example of a histogram is presented in Chapter \@ref(VI).
+More recently however, many R users are making use of the `ggplot2` package to create graphs.

 ### BrailleR helps gain access to the content of the R console